 A recommendation letter for college is a summary of years of hard work both in high school and before.
 Does yours show off your outstanding work…or barely scratch the surface of what you’ve accomplished?

 Recommendation letters play an important role in the college admissions process.
-But who (and how) do you ask for these important letters as you prepare for college and scholarship applications?
+A 2019 survey from the National Association for College Admission Counseling found that colleges put more weight on recommendation letters from counselors and teachers than activities or interviews, especially colleges with test-flexible policies.
+But whom (and how) do you ask for these important letters as you prepare for college and scholarship applications?

 Recommendations should come from teachers and counselors who know you well.
 It’s the best practice to find a variety of recommendations.
 Ideally, you might ask one humanities teacher and one STEM (science, technology, engineering, math) teacher—also include your counselor on the list.